priyaayadav/priya-practice/README.md

 # priya-practice
-this is my 1st GitHub repository
+this is my 1st GitHub repository. made by Priya Yadav.